hashicorp/vault/website/source/docs/internals/security.html.md

 verify the identity of the client and to return a list of associated ACL policies.
 This association is configured by operators of Vault ahead of time.
 For example, GitHub users in the "engineering" team may be mapped to the "engineering" and "ops" Vault policies.
-Vault then generates a Client Token which is a randomly generated UUID and maps it to the policy list.
-This Client Token is then returned to the client.
+Vault then generates a client token which is a randomly generated UUID and maps it to the policy list.
+This client token is then returned to the client.

 On each request a client provides this token.
 Vault then uses it to check that the token is valid and has not been revoked or expired, and generates an ACL based on the associated